 Eyal Booker in the Philippines

-Model and TV personality Eyal Booker is currently visiting the Philippines, seeing World Vision's response work in the wake of Typhoon Mangkhut.
+Model and TV personality Eyal Booker recently visited the Philippines, seeing World Vision's response work in the wake of Typhoon Mangkhut.

 Typhoon Mangkhut (known locally as Ompong), one of the strongest storms of 2018, made landfall in the Philippines early on Saturday 15 September, devastating Northern Luzon affecting more than three million people.